czue/pegasus-docs/css/tailwind.md

 It includes many out-of-the-box components that you can install and use in your projects.

 As of version 2024.11 Pegasus ships with a demo dashboard using shadcn.
-To enable the dashboard you have to build with the Tailwind CSS framework and check the "Include Shadcn dashboard" checkbox in your project settings.
+To enable the dashboard you have to build with the Tailwind CSS framework and check the "Use Shadcn" checkbox in your project settings.

 Here's a screenshot: